emqx/cloud-docs/en_US/create/restriction.md

 [1] It is recommended to use external authentication if the credentials are more than 100,000.<br>
 [2] It is recommended to use external authentication if the credentials are more than 100,000.<br>
 [3] The number can be adjusted to the same as the session tier.<br>
-[4] The maximum size can be adjusted to 10MB.
+[4] The maximum size can be adjusted to 10 MB.
 Due to deployment bandwidth limitations, the maximum TPS will be affected.
-In case of transmitting 10MB sized MQTT messages, the TPS of the deployed will shrink to 100/s.<br>
+In the case of transmitting 10 MB-sized MQTT messages, the TPS of the deployed will shrink to 100/s.<br>